Pedal piano: History

 The instrument never became very popular in the 1900s, and it remains a rarity.
 It is mostly used to enable organists to practice at home, rather like the pedal harpsichord and clavichord were centuries ago, instead of being used to play the pedal piano repertoire.
 In the 2000s, pedal pianos are made in Italy by Luigi Borgato (who reinvented and patented it).
 This company makes the Doppio Borgato, an independent bass-register instrument connected to a pedal board, on which a concert grand can be placed.
-Borgato expanded the register of the bass piano to 37 notes, A0 to A3 (rather than the standard 30 or 32 on an organ).
+Borgato expanded the register of the bass piano to 37 notes, A_{0} to A_{3} (rather than the standard 30 or 32 on an organ).